godelivapetrina/Machine-Learning-Practice/README.md

 # Machine-Learning-Practice
-Practicing machine learning techniques by following online tutorials or courses.
+Practicing machine learning techniques by following examples from online tutorials or courses.
 1. Data manipulation/pre-processing using Pandas

 2. Regression :